 21. Presence of the supervising officer at the place

-(1) For the purposes of the Act section 212, the supervising officer may be absent from the place at which the early childhood family day care service is provided at the times when the service is provided in an emergency situation.
+(1) For the purposes of the Act section 212, the supervising officer may be absent from the place at which the service is provided at the times when the service is provided in an emergency situation.

 (2) If the supervising officer is absent from the place in an emergency situation and enrolled children remain at the place during his or her absence, the licensee must ensure that —